Blockchain phones are becoming more popular with the release of every blockchain phone. Thus far we have the Exodus 1, Finney, and the Electroneum.

 Blockchain technology can be used for any type of database which has individual records that have to be assigned to an individual identity.

 Blockchain uses private/public encryption key pairing so each transaction is extremely secure and easy to identify.

 Blockchain Phones Will Be Used For Cryptocurrency:

-Blockchain phones will be used to access the decentralized web or Web 3.0.
+These phones will be used to access the decentralized web or Web 3.0.
 This is a future version on the internet in which blockchains will support decentralized applications “dapps.”

 The dapps will look and function similar to the apps that we have today.
 However, they will run on public peer-to-peer networks instead of private servers.

-For a long time, many tech experts believed that implementation of cryptocurrency and dapps will be far too complex for people who are not tech-savvy.
+For a long time, many tech experts believed that the implementation of cryptocurrency and dapps will be far too complex for people who are not tech-savvy.

 However, the cryptographic key management system may change that by providing a better user experience.
 But this will not be an easy task because the security of the key is very important.

 So if you lose your keys, that means that you lose your assets as well.

 This feature enables users to choose a small group of contacts and give them parts of their keys.
 So if they ever lost their keys, they will be able to recover them piece by piece from their contacts.